red-hat-storage/rhcephpkg/RELEASING.rst

   git push origin xenial

 Lastly, we also need to copy the package to the older Ubuntu distros we support.
-As of this writing, we build the package in the PPA for Xenial.
+As of this writing, we build the package in the PPA for Xenial only, so there's nothing to copy now.

 At this point you should have your new rhcephpkg version available as a .deb for Xenial.
 You can install the new version on your system::